KORTEMME LAB @ UCSF

 • Bachelor of Science, Microbiology, Penn State University

-• PhD, Cellular & Molecular Biology, University of Michigan
+• Ph.D., Cellular & Molecular Biology, University of Michigan

 Stephanie's publications